 Do you have a large family or want one?
 Well, you already know the things to think about when considering a large family and how it isn’t as hard as you think to have kids close together.
-This post brought to you by Glad.
-The content and opinions expressed below are that of A Mother Far from Home.

 “Coming from a large family you feel protected – you have friends and allies.” – Paul McGann

 I was in the Walgreens bathroom on the toilet crying.

 Helpless… oh my goodness… how are we going to survive crying.

 See, I’d had a sneaking suspicion over the past weeks.
 A suspicion that I was – despite our plan – pregnant again with our 5th child.
 I tried to wait it out, see if the symptoms were just cyclical.

 But then I woke up that Sunday morning and just could’t wait any longer.
 I drove to Walgreens in town, bought a pregnancy test, and took it right there in the bathroom.